Variational inequality solutions and finite stopping time for a class of shear-thinning flows: Introduction

-Finally, a property of some non-newtonian shear-thinning flows is the existence of a finite stopping time, that is, roughly speaking, a time from which the fluid is at the rest.
-This particularly surprising property has been established only in a very limited number of cases.
-Thus, it has been established in the case of a two-dimensional Bingham flow in \cite{glowinski}, and in the case of some electrorheological fluids in \cite{aafcpm}.
-In this last case, the ill-posedness of the problem studying the uniqueness of solutions backward in time is discussed. \\
+Secondly, we focus on a remarkable property of shear-thinning power-law type fluids: the existence of a finite stopping time.
+Such a property has been established, for example, in the case of a two-dimensional Bingham flow in \cite{glowinski}, in the case of some electrorheological fluids in \cite{aafcpm}, as well as for the parabolic $p$-Laplacian operator (see \cite{dibenedetto-degenerate-parabolic}).

-In this paper, we firstly establish the existence of weak solutions by a parabolic variational inequality for shear tensors $\tau$ of the form $\tau(D(u)) = F(\lvert D(u) \rvert)D(u) + D(u)$, by setting conditions directly on the viscosity coefficient $F$, restricting ourselves to the case of shear-thinning or thixotropic flows.
-More precisely, we will make the following assumptions: